-In this tutorial, we will show you how to install and configuration of 4images Gallery on your Ubuntu 16.04 server.
-For those of you who didn’t know, 4images is a photo gallery where you can upload and manage your artwork, photos and other images.
+In this tutorial, we will show you how to install and configure 4images Gallery on your Ubuntu 16.04 server.
+For those of you who didn’t know, 4images is a photo gallery where you can upload and manage your artwork, photos, and other images.
 This is perfect for displaying your photo album, art gallery, or even distributing desktop wallpaper for your visitors to download.
 4images Gallery is free for private and non-commercial use.

 Install 4images Gallery on Ubuntu 16.04